 Bamboos are the members of botanical family, called Poaceae (grasses), one of the most extensive and important to the mankind.
 There are more than 1300 species with many different characteristics, from tall to short, fat to skinny, black to yellow and so on, but generally can be divided into two groups, invasive and non-invasive.
 Invasive types known as running bamboos (monopodial), they are the fastest growing bamboos and are capable of producing many shoots, spreading fast and far, although there are ways to control this type of species, by installing deep underground partitions.
 The non-invasive clumping bamboo (sympodial) is a tropical type, that is shallow-rooted, grows in dense clumps and expands slowly.
 The growth is limited because each rhizome produced develops into a single shoot, located very close to its mother culm, this makes the plant predictable and non-invasive.

-At Bamboo Forest Fruits we only plant non-invasive tropical clumping bamboo.
+At Bamboo Forest Fruits we only plant non-invasive clumping bamboo.